The Rosie

 on the phone, my grandmother ended the conversation in the same way.
 Bitterness

 softened by a trip to the cupboard.
-A kid couldnt be anything but be
+A kid couldnt be anything but

 frightened by an aunt who had such an effect on her older sister.